 There is currently no useful treatment for people exposed to radioactive actinide elements like plutonium, uranium, or americium - the actinides of highest concern following a nuclear reactor accident, detonation, or intentional dispersal device (“dirty bomb”).
 The only FDA-approved countermeasure for such contamination - DTPA - must be administered by IV injection, and is no longer manufactured.

-As an oral therapeutic, HOPO 14-1 has been designed to be self-administered.
+As an orally-available therapeutic, HOPO-101 has been designed to be self-administered.
 It has been developed for inclusion in disaster preparedness programs such as the US Strategic National Stockpile, and for rapid introduction to a contamination zone.
 It has shown best-in-class preclinical efficacy for both the prevention and treatment of plutonium and americium contamination.

 In addition to government stockpile programs aimed at protecting civilian populations, potential military uses include readiness for deployment of tactical nuclear weapons, battlefield exposure to depleted uranium munitions and other heavy metals, and personnel health security aboard nuclear-powered warships and submarines.
 Prospective non-government partners include utility companies; manufacturers, distributers, and hospital pharmacies in the nuclear medicine ecosystem; and other organizations whose workforces face potential exposure to radioactive materials.